Lead Filtration Program

 The Act establishes an actionable level of lead in drinking water of five parts per billion (5 ppb).
 DOEE is committed to protect the District’s children, who attend DC-Licensed Child Development Facilities, from exposure to lead in drinking water.
 Learn more about sources of lead in drinking water.
 DOEE wants to ensure that District’s residents are informed about issues concerning lead safety of their drinking water.

-DC Partnership for Healthy Homes
+Healthy Homes Program

 Illnesses and injuries impacted or caused by an environmental hazard are the number one reason why children are hospitalized in the District.
 Read More>>